epoetin beta [recombinant human erythropoietin]

 you have new or increasing chest pain, or

-you are at risk of blood clots in the veins (deep vein thrombosis) or if you have had clots before.
+you are at risk of blood clots in the veins (deep vein thrombosis) or if you have

 The package is torn or shows signs of tampering.